kenprice/ImageThing/README.md

 For unit and integration tests:
 * Run `bundle exec rake test`

+Functional tests can be found in "/features/".
 For functional testing with Cucumber:
 * First run `rails s -e test` to run server in test environment

-* Then run `bundle exec cucumber`
+* Then run `bundle exec cucumber` in another terminal while the test server is running.

 * You may need to set up database for test environment.
-Use `bundle exec rake db:migrate RAILS_ENV=test"
+Use `bundle exec rake db:migrate RAILS_ENV=test`

-* You can also run `bash do_test.sh`, which will reset the test db before launching test
+* Run `bash reset_test.sh` (in the top-level directory), which will reset the test db, before launching functional test.
+This concerns only functional tests done with Cucumber or RSpec with Selenium.

-Functional tests can be found in "/features/"